 Knowledge...That Leads To a Cure

-MEPAN Foundation was created to drive awareness and support for MEPAN Syndrome, a rare mitochondrial disorder caused by mutations to the MECR gene.
-MEPAN presents with dystonia, ataxia, optic atrophy and other debilitating symptoms.
+MEPAN Foundation was created to drive awareness for MEPAN Syndrome and fund research that helps MEPAN patients and others with similar genetic conditions.
+MEPAN is a rare mitochondrial disease caused by mutations to the MECR gene, and it presents with dystonia, ataxia, and optic atrophy.
 Carson and Chase Miller are two of only 14 known MEPAN patients in the world, and there are no proven treatments currently available for the condition.

 Funding a MEPAN Cure

 After a five-year diagnostic odyssey, Carson and Chase were diagnosed with MEPAN via whole genome sequencing at Stanford in February 2018.
 We are now working to raise funds to jumpstart research to discover treatments that will help MEPAN patients.
 Projects being considered include fruit fly and zebrafish models that mirror genetic mutations found in MEPAN patients.
 These can help researchers identify existing drugs or novel compounds that may treat the disorder and lessen symptoms.
 Please consider making a donation to help improve the quality of life for Carson and Chase!

 MEPAN is short for mitochondrial enoyl CoA reductase protein-associated neurodegeneration, and it was first described in a paper published in December 2016 in the American Journal of Human Genetics.
 MECR encodes a protein called mitochondrial trans-2-enoyl-CoA reductase, which helps our mitochondria make fatty acids used in variety of the body's metabolic processes.